-He has lived and worked across Indigenous Australia, Asia, the Pacific and Africa.
+He has lived and worked across Indigenous Australia, Asia, Europe, the Pacific and Africa.
 Prior to employment with Red Cross Andy worked for Indigenous Australian organisations, for non-governmental organisations and as a consultant providing monitoring and evaluation services and training.
 While working for the Central Land Council in Alice Springs, his highlights included participating in a Social Impact Assessment of the Alice Springs to Darwin Railway and membership of the team, working on behalf to traditional owners, negotiating compensation for loss of Native Title resulting from the construction of the railway.

 While working as an employee of Oxfam Australia he was involved in the management of major disaster responses in Sudan, northern Kenya, Somaliland, the Pacific and the Asian tsunami.
 Andy also led a major change process, devolving significant areas of management out of Head Office to country offices.